-We have had some horrendous weather last weekend with Storm Ciara and are now in the middle of Storm Dennis this weekend.
-We have stayed put and been playing a lot of board and tabletop games.
-I mean, who wants to go outside and be battered by the elements when you can stay nice and cosy indoors with a cup of tea and spending some quality time with the kids playing games.
+It’s the start of the summer holidays so naturally as it is the UK, we have had some horrendous weather.
+With the weather so bad we have stayed at home and have been playing some board and tabletop games.
+I mean, who wants to go outside and be battered by the elements when you can stay nice and cosy indoors (and dry) with a cup of tea and spending some quality time with the kids playing games.

 Grabolo consists of 36 plastic playing pieces (6 different shapes, each in 6 different colours), 2 dice and a set of instructions, all contained in a clear plastic tube with a screw top.
 It is a game for 2-4 players, aged 4 years plus.